Skip to main content

 Kill

-A terminal ball off an attack: floor inbounds, shanked out of play, or block-out.
-Box scores credit the attacker with a kill, the setter (usually) with an assist, and your team gets the point.
-Kills per set is the clean headline stat, but you still pair it with hitting percentage to see if the volume is efficient.
+An attack that directly wins the point.
+The ball hits the floor inbounds, flies out of play off a defender, or the receiving team simply can't make a legal return.
+The stat sheet credits the attacker with a kill and typically the setter with an assist.
+Kills per set is the headline offensive stat, but pair it with hitting percentage to see if the volume is efficient.

 Example